 EDRAM PERTZ

 Edram longs to restore the technology of his people, lost through centuries of strife and conflict.
-He’s always seeking inspiration from the past in order to create the tools that will shape a better tomorrow, that is his way of preserving the memory and legacy of the Nasivern race he belongs to — a race all but set to be extinct with time.
+He’s always seeking inspiration from the past in order to create the tools that will shape a better tomorrow, that is his way of preserving the memory and legacy of the Nasivern race he belongs to — a race now all but set to be extinct with time.

-One morning, he was looking into his father’s belongings and stumbled upon an old photograph of his old man and his peers standing behind two of the most renowned Nasivern Battle Armors
+One morning, he was looking into his father’s belongings, he stumbled upon an old photograph of his old man and his peers standing behind two of the most renowned Nasivern Battle Armors models: The Acri and the Illustris.

 To that end, he began to create a full fledged proposal towards the end of his college education.
-His ambitious and zealous dream required a heavy amount of funding, which made Eddie do all sorts of things, indebting himself with dangerous people in the process.
+His ambitious and zealous dream required a heavy amount of funding, which made Eddie do all sorts of things, recklessly indebting himself with dangerous people in the process.

-His original proposal envisioned a fully interlinked and automated battlefield solution that combined advanced technology with suits inspired by the Nasivern armors of yore that would be wielded by nothing but the best of warriors.
+His original proposal envisioned a “fully interlinked and automated battlefield solution” that combined advanced technology with suits inspired by the Nasivern armors of yore that would be wielded by nothing but the best of warriors.

 However, his proposal and the proof of concept PeRTZtech-BSX0 Battle Suit were not met with the reception he expected, nearly crushing his dreams.
 It did, however, call the attention of General James Exley.
-Exley not only took care of Edram’s debt, he “got rid of the rest of the problems that came with it” as well.

 As soon as Edram joined the then nascent Gestalt project, he was given a vast amount of resources to bring his vision to life.